dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-8.0/plan.md

 ## Themes

-Large investments for EF8 amd data access in .NET 8 fall under the following themes:
+Large investments for EF8 and data access in .NET 8 fall under the following themes:

 - Highly requested features
 - Cloud native and devices